 The TJPA Debt Management Policy was developed by staff, financial advisors and legal counsel in 2014, in conjunction with the procurement process that culminated in financial close of the Goldman Sachs/Wells Fargo bridge loan that has since been repaid.
 Changes were approved in 2016 to comply with California SB 1029.
 Changes were approved in March 2020 to incorporate additional characteristics of the public debt markets and the types of debt instruments that were anticipated for TJPA's first issuance of bonds to be placed with investors in the public debt markets.
 The issuance of such bonds was also approved in March 2020, resulting in the Series 2020 Tax Allocation Bonds issuance in June 2020.
-The revisions approved in March 2020 were characteristic of debt policies highlighted by the Government Finance Officers Associations ("GFOA") as examples of best practices as well as other frequent issuers in Bay Area such as the City and County of San Francisco, San Francisco Public Utilities Commission and the San Francisco Bay Area Rapid Transit District.
-Similarly, TJPA staff and its advisors have reviewed the debt policies of peer entities such as the Santa Clara Valley Transportation Authority to guide proposed changes.
+Changes were approved in December 2020 to clarify guidance for refunding bonds and internal controls.

-As described below, staff recommends that the TJPA Board make certain updates to the Debt Management Policy and conduct the required annual review.
+As described below, staff recommends that the TJPA Board make minor clarifications to the Debt Management Policy and conduct the required annual review.